trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 ```

 Test connection timeouts and how long your request is processed by a server, next adjust the `worker_shutdown_timeout` value to these values.
 60 seconds is a value with a solid supply and nothing valid should last longer than that.

+In my experience, if you have multiple workers in a shutting down state, maybe you should first look at the loaded modules that may cause problems with hanging worker processes.

 #### Connection processing